Every business is exposed to risks, including technical, economic, fiscal, HR and environmental. Farming is no exception.

 In summary, we see our risks as follows:

 farming is hard and often unpleasant work.
-Office workers have a nice life.
+Office workers have a relatively easy life.
 So, finding good staff in the first place is challenging Also, keeping the staff motivated and alert to their surroundings as well as always focusing on attention to detail is one of the most important challenges of the farm

 Yields - tied to health, but every litre produced a day is valuable